raspberrypilearning/lamp-web-server-with-wordpress/en/step_6.md

 ## Download WordPress

 You can download WordPress from [wordpress.org](http://wordpress.org/) using the `wget` command.
-Helpfully, a copy of the latest version of WordPress is always available at [wordpress.org/latest.tar.gz](https://wordpress.org/latest.tar.gz) and [wordpress.org/latest.zip](https://wordpress.org/latest.zip), so you can grab the latest version without having to look it up on the website.
+Helpfully, a copy of the latest version of WordPress is always available at [wordpress.org/latest.tar.gz](https://wordpress.org/latest.tar.gz), so you can grab the latest version without having to look it up on the website.
 At the time of writing, this is version 4.5.

-In case you're wondering, `.tar` stands for tarball, a computer file format that combines and compresses multiple files.
-Open-source software is usually available for download in `.tar` format, because downloading a tarball is way faster than downloading the non-compressed software files.
+(In case you're wondering, `.tar.gz` stands for 'gzip-compressed tar archive'. `gzip` is a tool for compressing files, which means reducing their size so they can be stored or distributed more easily. `.tar` stands for tarball, which is a computer file format that combines and compresses multiple files.
+Open-source software is usually available for download in `.tar.gz` format, because downloading a tarball is way faster than downloading the non-compressed files.)

 + Change directory to `/var/www/html/` and delete all the files in the folder.